ddaodan/Minecolonies-Chinese-Wiki/docs/Buildings/townhall.md

 **Page 2:** Here you will see a list of the citizens in your colony.
 Select a citizen to see their skills.
 {% endbuilding_gui_content_block_custom %}

+### 设置

-### **Settings:** This section is where you can control how your citizens will be hired and assigned housing in your colony, among other things.
+This section is where you can control how your citizens will be hired and assigned housing in your colony, among other things.

 {% building_gui_content_block_custom image_key="th_settings" image_alt="Townhall settings" cols=6 %}
 **Page 1:** There are four buttons here: